Talking to Your Kids About Illegal Immigration

 Illegal immigration through America’s southern border greatly endangers migrants, who face innumerable environmental and social obstacles on their journey.

-The journey is so dangerous, in fact, that many rely on smugglers and human traffickers to get them across the American border, a gambit that can lead to deadly accidents.
+The journey is so dangerous that many rely on smugglers and human traffickers to get them across the American border, a gambit that can lead to deadly accidents.

 Business is booming for cartels and illegal organizations making money off migrants seeking their help.
-Corrupt smugglers can charge would-be immigrants exorbitant fees to cross the border, leaving immigrants in debt bondage once they’ve reached the other side.
+Traffickers charge would-be immigrants exorbitant fees to cross the border, leaving immigrants in debt bondage once they’ve reached the other side.
 Other times, cartel members torture vulnerable migrants to extort money from their families abroad.

 Children are particularly vulnerable to human- and sex-trafficking by cartels.
-A brief DNA-testing program implemented at the border in 2021 revealed single migrants often “rent” children to pose as families, seeking easier entry to the U.S.
+A brief DNA-testing program implemented at the border in 2021 revealed single migrants often “rent” children to pose as a family, seeking easier entry to the U.S.

-By explaining how dangerous the journey is, you can show kids why it isn’t caring or compassionate to incentivize people to give it a go.
+By explaining how dangerous the journey is, you can show kids why it isn’t caring or compassionate to incentivize people migrate illegally.

 Legal immigration procedures allow law enforcement to vet people entering the country, making sure they won’t harm American citizens.